Quicr/quicr-arch-spec/moq-arch.md

 * QuicR supports resiliency mechanisms that are more suitable for realtime delivery such as FEC and selective retransmission.

-* Quic's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts specially mechanisms such as slow start, multiplicative decrease and queue buildup drainage during BBR probing.
+* QUIC's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts, specifically mechanisms such as slow start, multiplicative decrease and queue buildup drainage during BBR probing.
 Based on the results of the evaluation work, QuicR can select the congestion control algorithm suitable for the application's class.

-* Published objects in QuicR have associated max-age that specifies the validity of such objects. max-age influences relay's drop decisions and can be used by the underlying Quic transport to cease retransmissions associated with the named object.
+* Published objects in QuicR have associated max-age that specifies the validity of such objects. max-age influences relay's drop decisions and can also be used by the underlying QUIC transport to cease retransmissions associated with the named object.

 * Unlike streaming architectures where media contribution and media